charlie-wartnaby/udacity/self-driving-car/CarND-PID-Control-Project/README.md

 presented in the lectures, i.e. nudging each gain in turn in one direction, the reverse direction if that made things worse, and reducing the increment if both directions were worse.
-I did this with the simulator in a middling 640x480 Normal mode (see above re simualtor mode effects).
+I did this with the simulator in a middling 640x480 Normal mode (see above re simulator mode effects).
 That converged OK on an appromimately optimal set of values.

-However, I then had to 'detune' the controller a little to make it stable still with the simualtor running in maximal 1400x1050 Fantastic mode, which has greater sample time, despite trying to allow for this in the control program by actually measuring delta time.
+However, I then had to 'detune' the controller a little to make it stable still with the simulator running in maximal 1400x1050 Fantastic mode, which has greater sample time, despite trying to allow for this in the control program by actually measuring delta time.